iproduct/reactive-demos-java-9/completable-future-jaxrs-cdi/README.md

-# Completable Future with JAX-RS 2.1 CDI 2.0 (Java EE 8) Demo
+# Completable Future with JAX-RS 2.1 CDI 2.0 (Java 9 + Java EE 8) Demo

 For this demo you need installed latest Java 9 JDK.